tensorflow/neural-structured-learning/research/denoised_smoothing/README.md

 Randomized Smoothing is a well-tested method to provably defend against _l2_ adversarial attacks under a specific radii.
 But it assumes that a classifier performs well under Gaussian noisy perturbations which may not always be the case.

-**Note**: I utilized many scripts from the [official repository](https://github.com/microsoft/denoised-smoothing) of Denoised Smoothing to develop this repository.
-My aim with this repository is to provide a template for researchers to conduct certification tests with Keras/TensorFlow models.
-I encourage the readers to check out the original repository, it's really well-developed.
+**Note**: Many scripts have been utilized from the [official repository](https://github.com/microsoft/denoised-smoothing) of Denoised Smoothing to develop this.

 ## Further notes

 * The Denoised Smoothing process is demonstrated on the CIFAR-10 dataset.
-* You can train a classifier quickly with the [`Train_Classifier.ipynb`](https://colab.research.google.com/github/sayakpaul/Denoised-Smoothing-TF/blob/main/Train_Classifier.ipynb) notebook.
+* You can train a classifier quickly with the [`Train_Classifier.ipynb`](https://colab.research.google.com/github/sayakpaul/neural-structured-learning/blob/master/research/denoised_smoothing/notebooks/Train_Classifier.ipynb) notebook.
-* Training the denoiser is demonstrated in the [`Train_Denoiser.ipynb`](https://colab.research.google.com/github/sayakpaul/Denoised-Smoothing-TF/blob/main/Train_Denoiser.ipynb) notebook.
+* Training of the denoiser is demonstrated in the [`Train_Denoiser.ipynb`](https://colab.research.google.com/github/sayakpaul/neural-structured-learning/blob/master/research/denoised_smoothing/notebooks/Train_Denoiser.ipynb) notebook.
-* Certification tests are in [`Certification_Test.ipynb`](https://colab.research.google.com/github/sayakpaul/Denoised-Smoothing-TF/blob/main/Certification_Test.ipynb) notebook.
+* Certification tests are in [`Certification_Test.ipynb`](https://colab.research.google.com/github/sayakpaul/neural-structured-learning/blob/master/research/denoised_smoothing/notebooks/Certification_Test.ipynb) notebook.

 All the notebooks can be executed on Colab!
 You also have the option to train using the free TPUs.